 The mountains of southeastern Brazil’s Atlantic forest drop into an emerald-green ocean in a run of verdant ridges, rising again offshore as a ripple of islands.
-The most beautiful of these is Ilha Grande, or Big Island – a few hours bus ride south of Rio.
+The most beautiful of these is Ilha Grande, or Big Island.
 As it's covered in tropical forest and has no roads, transport to the island’s myriad marvellous beaches is by brightly-painted fishing boat or walking trail.

 Lopes Mendes is around two hours trek from the island’s only village Abrãao, on a path that cuts up into monkey-filled trees, then drops onto the sand through a series of tiny, balmy bays, and finally cuts into Lopes Mendes itself – a wild, three-kilometre strand sitting in the heart of the island’s protected state park.

 Embark on a scenic adventure through nature on the beautiful Ilha Grande.
 Take a private guided trek through its best beaches and reach Feiticeira Waterfall, then enjoy some cocktails or soft drinks.